mfaghfoory/AzureBasedMicroservice/README.md

 #### 3 - [Swashbuckle](https://github.com/domaindrivendev/Swashbuckle.AspNetCore) (For API documentation based on Swagger and OpenAPI specification)
 #### 4 - [MassTransit](https://masstransit-project.com/) (For creating distributed application based on both RabbitMQ/Microsoft Azure(Interchangeable) - because of the US sanctions, we are restricted to use Microsoft Azure services in Iran but as I already have studied about such services, I designed this part to be changable with RabbitMQ.
 So during the test time we can test it with rabbitmq and for production, we can set it to use Azure)
 #### 5 - [SQLite](https://www.sqlite.org/index.html) For database
+#### 6 - [Application Insight](https://docs.microsoft.com/en-us/azure/azure-monitor/app/app-insights-overview) Microsoft's application performance management solution for monitoring and analysing application data such as page load times, server performance counters, dependency wait times and more.
+Can be used with both azure and localhost and again due to the sanctions, I couldn't test it practically on Azure but it can be simply change to work with that.

 ### Front-end part
 #### 1 - [Angular v8](https://angular.io/) For creating UI